-When a marriage comes to an end in the state of Florida through divorce court, the time has come for the “Great Divide” — the distribution of marital assets.
-Assets are divided equitably, which means the court presumes a 50/50 split of the marital assets is a fair division, but from there may consider an uneven distribution if that is deemed to be more appropriate to the individual financial situations.
+When a marriage comes to an end in the state of Florida through court, the time has come for the “Great Divide” — the distribution of marital assets.
+Assets are divided equitably, which means the court presumes a 50/50 split of the marital assets is a fair division, but from there you may consider an uneven distribution if that is deemed to be more appropriate to the individual financial situations.
 Unfortunately, sometimes an equitable division does not leave one spouse with enough to support him or herself.

 Therefore, after asset division is settled, there is also the chance of alimony being awarded, should it be requested and the court agree to its necessity.
 The requesting spouse will have to prove both a need for support and the ability of the other spouse to pay.
 If one spouse is requesting alimony from the other, he or she has the right to any information available about income through discovery.
 Discovery may take the form of oral interrogation, Q&A forms or requests for documents.